sCrypt-Inc/specification/docs/functions.rst

 ---------
 Recursion is disallowed.
 A function cannot call itself in its body.

 ..
 Warning:: Indirect recursion detection is currently not implemented.
-If function A calles function B, which in turn calls A, the compiltion process will hang.
+If function A calles function B, which in turn calls A, the compilation process will hang.
 Care must be taken to avoid doing so.

 Library Functions